Joeeyy/app_crawler/README.md

 ## Target

-To crawl all the information of the apps in App Store.
+To crawl the information of **ALL** the apps in App Store.
 For current demand, I crawled apps of iPhone in App Store of China.

 ## Solution